 (3) The Council must give the information on the register, and any change to the information, to the person responsible for managing the national register as soon as practicable after it is recorded on the register.

-[Regulation 9 amended in Gazette 17 Dec 2013 p.
+[Regulation 9 amended: Gazette 17 Dec 2013 p.
 6220.]

 Division 2 — Registration of training providers